baines/insobot/README.md

 # insobot
 Module based IRC bot written in C with markov chains and stuff.

+See insobot.sh.example and src/config.h for configuration.

+This table shows common modules & commands.
+Refer to the top of each module's .c file for a complete listing.

 |      Module      | Description             | Command                     | Purpose                           | Permission |
 |------------------|-------------------------|-----------------------------|-----------------------------------|------------|
 | **mod_admin**    | Administrative commands | fjoin      \<channel\>      | Force join a channel              | ADMIN      |